wp-plugins/floating-social-media-icon/readme.txt

 == Screenshots ==

-1. Floating Social Media Icon Plugin Settings Full Page (Low Quality Screenshot To Load Fast)
+1. Floating Social Media Icon Plugin Settings Full Page
 2. Plugin in Action,Widget Preview and Floating Preview, If Display Mode is Auto, the floating icons will fly from top left and stay at bottom right and move along with scroll.
-[INSET: Widget Settings] (Low Quality Screenshot To Load Fast)
+[INSET: Widget Settings]
 3. Icon Style/Themes Available With This Plugin.
-(Low Quality Screenshot To Load Fast)
 4. Icon Size Selection, Reorder Icons Drag and Drop, Social Media Profile Link Settings.
-(Low Quality Screenshot To Load Fast)

 == Upgrade Notice ==

+= 1.3.8 =
+* Dec 25, 2014 | NOTE: Updating Plugin Wwill Not Change Your Settings/Configuration..
+Update With Confidence :)
+* UI Design Improvements
+* Improved Floating Icon Display Logic
+* Improved Programming
+* Fixed Icon Display CSS Bugs
+* Added Width and Height Attributes to Icons SRC
+* Completely Removed Green Menu Highlighting
+* Now you can align php/shortcode icons to left, right or centre
+* Stable Release

 = 1.3.7 =
 * Nov 02, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)